stevedatadog/katacoda-scenarios/dd101-npm/step3.md

 ![Screenshot of a flame graph for a very slow trace Home controller trace](./assets/apm_discounts_span.png)

 Looking at these spans, it's clear that the Storedog `Spree:HomeController#index` spent a shocking amount of time making  a `GET` request to the `discounts` service.
-Because there are no other spans during this period, it's fair to conclude that the request was delayed by network problems.
+Because there are no application errors or other spans during this period, it's fair to conclude that the request was delayed by something external to the application, like the network.

 Spend some time inspecting flows on the network page and drilling down into APM traces to find other slow traces.